COVID-19 long-haulers and Lyme disease patients share similar frustrations

 As I was reviewing an opinion article by Pooja Yerramilli, a resident physician in the global medicine/internal medicine program at Massachusetts General Hospital in Boston, I recognized the frustrations expressed by COVID-19 patients, as many of my Lyme disease patients have found themselves in similar situations.

+COVID-19 long-haulers can individuals with Lyme disease can share frustrations.
 “I have all the symptoms of a COVID-19 long-hauler — but I’m hesitant to identify myself as one,” writes Pooja Yerramilli in StatNews.¹ His symptoms were typical of patients with COVID-19.
 “The relentless dry cough and fatigue were followed by shortness of breath.”

 But his test was negative, and he was not diagnosed with COVID-19.